 We would urge caution: when applying any cleaning methods it is advisable to carry out a test area before commencing upon the main work.
 Always start with the least aggressive treatment and then proceed to the next.
-Firstly commence with a general cleaning down with water and sugar soap and a bristle (not wire) brush.
+Firstly commence with a general cleaning down with water and a mild detergent using a bristle (not wire) brush.

-If the problem still remains when the stonework is dry then you can use Geocel ECOCHEM.
-Ensure that you follow the manufacturer's instructions and wet up first and always use weaker solutions first and increase as necessary, scrub off with cold, clean, water, do not leave product to dry in.
-Rinse off thoroughly.
+If the problem still remains when the stonework is dry you can apply a proprietary non-acid based masonry cleaner.
+You should consult the manufacturer of the cleaner as to its suitability for use on cast stone, walling and masonry products.
+Ensure that you wet up first and always use weaker solutions first and increase as necessary.
+Notwithstanding the manufacturer's instructions keep the dwell time to a minimum, scrub off with cold, clean water and do not let products dry in.
+Rinse thoroughly with a hosepipe.